-- 13. To exit the SQLite command prompt:
+- 13. To exit the SQLite command prompt, do the following:

 - On Windows, press Ctrl + C twice.

 - On macOS, press Ctrl + D.

 Setting up SQLite for macOS and Linux

 On macOS, SQLite is included in the /usr/bin/ directory as a command-line application named sqlite3.